-ASX Recommendation Statement Commentary Compliant with ASX Recommendation / Explanation for Departure Trading in company securities by directors, officers and employees The Board has established written guidelines, set out in its Securities Trading Policy, that restrict dealings by directors and relevant employees in the Company's shares.
+ASX Recommendation Statement Commentary Compliant with ASX Recommendation / Explanation for Departure 7.0% Neccommendation Trading in company securities by directors, officers and employees The Board has established written guidelines, set out in its Securities Trading Policy, that restrict dealings by directors and relevant employees in the Company's shares.
 The Securities Trading Policy identifies certain periods when directors and relevant employees are prohibited from trading in the Company's securities.
 These blackout periods are from 1 July and 1 January until the close of business on the day full year and half year results respectively are announced, and any other period as determined by the Board from time to time.
 Outside of these periods, in the absence of knowledge of unpublished price-sensitive information, directors and relevant employees may buy or sell shares in the Company.
-The Securities Trading Policy is published on the Company's website.
-Principle 4: Safeguard integrity in corporate reporting at independently verify and safeguard the integrity of its corporate reporting 4.1 - The board of a listed entity should: (a) have an audit committee which: There is no separate Audit Committee.
-No - The Board considers that the Company is not of a size, nor is its financial affairs of such complexity, to justify the formation of an audit (1) has at least three members, all of whom are non- committee.
-The Board as a whole undertakes the selection and proper executive directors and a majority of whom are application of accounting policies, the identification and management independent directors; and of risk and the review of the operation of the internal control systems (2) is chaired by an independent director, who is not the chair of the board. along with liaison with the Company's external auditors. and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+Compilate with 7.6% recommendation 7 Explanation 161 Departure The Securities Trading Policy is published on the Company's website.
+Principle 4: Safeguard integrity in corporate reporting A listed entity should have formal and ringrous processes the at independently verify and safeguard the integrity of its corporate reportin n 4.1 - The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+During the 2018 financial year an audit and risk committee was established following the appointment of additional directors.
+The committee members are Mr James Todd (Chair), Mr John Taylor and Mr Kevin Maloney.
+All members are non-executive directors - both Mr Taylor and Mr Todd are independent directors and as such the committee meets the recommended criteria of having at least three members, a majority of whom are independent directors, and being chaired by an independent director who is not the chair of the board.
+The committee was established in March 2018 and has met once in the period up to June 2018 with all members being present.
+The committee charter can be viewed on the company website and the qualifications and experience of each member can be viewed in the annual report.
+Yes